hiiamboris/red-wiki/Compiling-with-console-functions.md

 * Red sources

 * Include the following line at the beginning of your script:

 `#include %environment/console/CLI/input.red`

-* compile with -r flag
+* Compile in release mode using the -r flag

 Examples: